barryclark/jekyll-now/_posts/2022-02-27-build-a-lambda.md

 <img width="600" src="/images/firecracker_overview.png">
 </p>

 If we take a look at [Firecracker](https://firecracker-microvm.github.io/) - the Workers are typically EC2 instances that have multiple functions being executed on them.
 These functions are owned by multiple users, not just a single user.
 To keep this method of execution secure - each function runs in its own secure Sandbox.
-Each Sandbox is airgaped (totally isolated from other Sandboxes) by using things such as cgroups, namespaces, iptables, etc.
+Each Sandbox is air gapped (totally isolated from other Sandboxes) by using things such as cgroups, namespaces, iptables, etc.

 Sandboxes can be re-used for another invocation of the same function (what typically is called “warm”).
-As an interresting aspect a Sandbox will never be shared across different Lambda functions.
+As an interesting aspect a Sandbox will never be shared across different Lambda functions.
 These Sandboxes have a lifetime of the duration of the function execution and wont be destroyed after elapsing of some retention time.

 This mighty technology provided by Firecracker, is an open-source project that is developed by Amazon.
-Firecracker allows for thousands of lightweight sandboxes to be executed in a single Worker environment and got in my oppinion a lot of similarity to k8s on a very highlevel perspective.
+Firecracker allows for thousands of lightweight sandboxes to be executed in a single Worker environment and got in my opinion a lot of similarity to k8s on a very high level perspective.

-If we think back at the early beginning of container technology we have some interresting dates:
+If we think back at the early beginning of container technology we have some interesting dates:

 * 20 March 2013 first release of Docker
 * June 2014 first release of Kubernetes
 * November 2014 AWS Lambda was launched